 People who are used to not having to struggle to get simple things done will start to get pissed off at how much time they’re spending dealing with seemingly innocuous tasks, and eventually end up leaving the island.
 Of course, the passage of time also amplifies the feeling of living in a very small place that acts like an echo chamber and innovation is stifled by the local way of life and culture, and that can also lead to one deciding to leave and live in a more open environment.

 I guess I’ve written more than I meant to, the reality is that I really struggle to put my feelings into words, and that is why I don’t frequently share my thoughts on the subject.
 I prefer to focus on the positive things I have in my life rather than acting all pessimistic.
-My feelings about Malta at the end of the day are genuine sadness for what was once really an idyllic place but has been destroyed over the years.
+My feelings about Malta at the end of the day are genuine sadness for what was once really an idyllic place that has been destroyed over the years.
 I would love to say that I hope to one day return, but I really can’t see how the culture can change and the harm due to construction undone.

 P.S.
 While in this post I focused on the negative things about Malta that led me to leave, there is, of course, the flip side.
 There are many great things about Malta, and I do still think that it is a very good place for digital nomads to spend some time in.